xavierallem/Summary1/README.md

 > **Innovation is seeing what everybody has seen and thinking what nobody has thought**.
 Famous quote by Dr. Albert Szent-Györgyi, discovered Vitamin C.

-Our Key **Innovations** are our **Processes** .We have arranged common course material in a structured way learnt by training over 300 students and optimised to anchor core concepts and master the subject by doing  practical assignments.
+Our Key **Innovations** are our **Processes** .We have arranged common course material in a structured way learnt by training over 300 students and optimized to anchor core concepts and master the subject by doing  practical assignments.

 ## Step 1 : Learn About the culture of our company